NAFTA talks rocked by media leak of off-record Trump comments on Canada

 TRUMP SAYS HE'S 'TERMINATING' NAFTA, ANNOUNCES NEW TRADE AGREEMENT WITH MEXICO

-On the record, Trump told Bloomberg that a deal was “close."
+On the record, Trump had told Bloomberg that a deal was “close."

 "I think Canada’s going to make a deal at some point.
 It may be by Friday, or it may be within a period of time.
 But ultimately they have no choice," he said.

-But then, according to The Star, he reportedly said, “Off the record: totally on our terms.
+But then, according to The Star, he also reportedly said, “Off the record: totally on our terms.
 Totally.”

 The comments have since made their way to Trudeau's government, causing problems for the talks.